 There are different types of ependymomas.

-The World Health Organization (WHO) groups ependymal tumors into four main subtypes:
+The World Health Organization (WHO) groups ependymal tumors into five main subtypes:

 - Subependymoma (WHO Grade I).

 - Myxopapillary ependymoma (WHO Grade I).